gmaysonnavefranck/PHP-Learning-Laracast/README.md

 Using this framework I did a simple navigation using the router system and a way to add some usernames and list them.
 Also the docker with the migrations already take care of that and creates the database with the table and the columns.

+# Run

+To run the project simply run docker-compose up and access it on localhost:8080